confidence-engine/Confidence-Engine/README_CLEAN.md

-# Tracer Bullet — Agile Divergence Engine
+# Confidence Engine — Agile Divergence Engine

 A pragmatic research/trading agent that exploits the gap between narrative (news) and tape (price) with discipline, explainability, and continuous evaluation.